Saieswar439/Vehicle-antitheft-system/README.md

 - Remote start/stop via SMS (ACCEPT/DENY)
 - Location tracking via GPS (Google Maps link)
 - Low-cost and user-friendly design

+ ## SYSTEM DESIGN
+- The Fingerprint-Based Vehicle Anti-Theft System integrates biometric authentication with remote communication to secure a two-wheeler.
+The system uses an R307S fingerprint sensor to verify the user’s identity, allowing only authorized individuals (with pre-registered fingerprints) to start the vehicle.
+- If an unauthorized fingerprint is detected, the system sends an SMS alert to the owner’s registered mobile number via the SIM808 module, which also provides GPS functionality for live tracking.
+- The owner can respond with predefined commands (e.g., ACCEPT, DENY) to control the vehicle’s ignition remotely.
+- An Arduino Uno microcontroller oversees the system, managing the fingerprint sensor, SIM808 module, a relay for ignition control, a buzzer for alerts, and a 16x2 LCD for status display.
+- The system is powered by a 12V DC adapter, with an electronic bike lock managing power distribution to components.
+The system operates in two primary modes:
+# Authorized Access Mode: If the fingerprint matches a stored template (IDs 1–5), the ignition is enabled, and the vehicle starts.
+# Unauthorized Access Mode: If the fingerprint is unrecognized, an SMS alert is sent to the owner, the buzzer sounds, and the system waits for the owner’s response to either grant or deny access.
+- Additional features, such as a 400kV voltage booster for a shock mechanism (simulated for safety) and live tracking via hardcoded GPS coordinates, enhance security and recovery capabilities.
+The modular design ensures scalability and ease of troubleshooting.

 ## CRICUIT DIGRAM
   <a href="https://github.com/Saieswar439/Vehicle-antitheft-system/blob/main/Screenshot%202025-08-22%20092547.png" a> cricuit image